The Role of Explainability in Assuring Safety of Machine Learning in Healthcare: The Role of Explainability in Safety Assurance

-\item Adversarial examples are often added to training data to improve model robustness in object classification tasks.
-This is often referred to as adversarial training or robustness training \cite{huang2015learning} \cite{ayers2020parot}.
-This is becoming widespread in domains such as autonomous vehicles, for example in improving performance at reading road signs under adverse conditions \cite{eykholt2018robust}, but we believe it has wider applicability, e.g. for image classification in radiology. \item Influential instances are useful for ``model debugging'' as they can help to understand model behaviour and predictions by treating the model as a function of the training dataset, rather than being fixed \cite{molnar2020interpretable}.
-Due to the computational cost, influential instances have not been widely used until recently with the availability of more efficient algorithms such as influence functions which have made it possible to implement the approach on large datasets \cite{koh2017understanding}.
-Due to these algorithmic improvements, the use of influential instances will increase, helping to determine what data to include or to exclude in the model training in order to improve model prediction and help to debug the model. \end{itemize}
+\textbf{Automated robustness improvement} -- \textit{adversarial examples} are often added to training data to improve model robustness in object classification tasks.
+This is referred to as adversarial training or robustness training \cite{ayers2020parot} \cite{huang2015learning}.
+This is becoming widespread in domains such as autonomous vehicles, for example in improving performance at reading road signs under adverse conditions \cite{eykholt2018robust}, but we believe it has wider applicability, e.g. for image classification in radiology.
+There are many techniques for generating adversarial examples, e.g. by minimising the distance between the adversarial example and the input instance, which is similar to counterfactual examples (see Section \ref{ModelVandV} for more discussion).
+Popular distance metrics include: $L_{0}$, $L_{1}$, $L_{2}$ and $L_{\infty}$, all of which are $L_{p}$ norms \cite{carlini2017towards}. $L_{0}$ counts the number of features that have changed between the two instances, $L_{1}$ measures the sum of the magnitudes of the change, $L_{2}$ measures the Euclidean distance between the two instances, and $L_{\infty}$ measures the maximum change among all of the features.
+Use of \textit{adversarial examples} to improve model robustness is becoming widespread in domains such as autonomous vehicles, for example in improving performance at reading road signs under adverse conditions, but we believe it has wider applicability, e.g. for image classification in radiology.

-Note that these forms of explainable AI methods are of particular interest to ML model developers, but they help to ensure the soundness of the learning process and thus contribute to safety assurance.